andrewbanchich/parse_dont_validate_rs/README.md

 - Use abstract datatypes to make validators “look like” parsers.
 Sometimes, making an illegal state truly unrepresentable is just plain impractical given the tools Haskell provides, such as ensuring an integer is in a particular range.
 In that case, use an abstract newtype with a smart constructor to “fake” a parser from a validator.

 As always, use your best judgement.
 It probably isn’t worth breaking out singletons and refactoring your entire application just to get rid of a single error "impossible" call somewhere—just make sure to treat those situations like the radioactive substance they are, and handle them with the appropriate care.
 If all else fails, at least leave a comment to document the invariant for whoever needs to modify the code next.

-# Recap, reflection, and related reading

-That’s all, really.
-Hopefully this blog post proves that taking advantage of the Haskell type system doesn’t require a PhD, and it doesn’t even require using the latest and greatest of GHC’s shiny new language extensions—though they can certainly sometimes help!
-Sometimes the biggest obstacle to using Haskell to its fullest is simply being aware what options are available, and unfortunately, one downside of Haskell’s small community is a relative dearth of resources that document design patterns and techniques that have become tribal knowledge.

-None of the ideas in this blog post are new.
-In fact, the core idea—“write total functions”—is conceptually quite simple.
-Despite that, I find it remarkably challenging to communicate actionable, practicable details about the way I write Haskell code.
-It’s easy to spend lots of time talking about abstract concepts—many of which are quite valuable!—without communicating anything useful about process.
-My hope is that this is a small step in that direction.

-Sadly, I don’t know very many other resources on this particular topic, but I do know of one: I never hesitate to recommend Matt Parson’s fantastic blog post Type Safety Back and Forth.
-If you want another accessible perspective on these ideas, including another worked example, I’d highly encourage giving it a read.
-For a significantly more advanced take on many of these ideas, I can also recommend Matt Noonan’s 2018 paper Ghosts of Departed Proofs, which outlines a handful of techniques for capturing more complex invariants in the type system than I have described here.

-As a closing note, I want to say that doing the kind of refactoring described in this blog post is not always easy.
-The examples I’ve given are simple, but real life is often much less straightforward.
-Even for those experienced in type-driven design, it can be genuinely difficult to capture certain invariants in the type system, so do not consider it a personal failing if you cannot solve something the way you’d like!
-Consider the principles in this blog post ideals to strive for, not strict requirements to meet.
-All that matters is to try.